Integration with Svelte

 Installation of dependencies

-Let's call the project my-svelte-kanban-app and switch to its directory:
+Let's call the project my-svelte-kanban-app and move into the app directory:

 cd my-svelte-kanban-app

-To install dependencies and start the development server, pick your preferred package manager:
+Install the dependencies and start the development server.
+You can use your preferred package manager:

 yarn